ideaismobile/AKLocationManager/README.md

 }];
 ```

-- Check the header file or sample project for small documentation and other customization options.
+- Check the header file or sample project for a small documentation and other customization options.

+**This class uses ARC.**

 ## License